aws-samples/aws-online-data-migration-workshop/cleanup/README.md

 1. Navigate to the AWS console, at the top of the screen, click **Services** and type & select **AWS Transfer for SFTP**

-2. Select the Server-ID you created for the this workshop
+2. Select the **Server-ID** you created for the this workshop

 3. From the top menu select **Actions** and then **Delete**

-4. Type "delete" in the prompt field and click on **Delete**
+4. Type "delete" in the prompt field, and click on **Delete**

 5. Navigate to the AWS console, at the top of the screen, click **Services** and type & select **IAM**

-6. Click on **Roles**
+6. Click on **Roles** from the left hand menu

-7. On the right hand window, in the search bar, enter the name of the first role you created in module 4 for the AWS Transfer SFTP role (i.e. **myAWSTransferUserRole**)
+7. On the right hand window, in the search bar, enter the name of the first IAM role you created in module 4 for the AWS Transfer SFTP role (i.e. **myAWSTransferUserRole**)

-8. Select your role from the search list, and click on **Delete role**
+8. Select the box next to the name of your role from the search list, and click on **Delete role**

 9. Cick on **Yes, delete**

-10. Repeat steps 5 -9 for the second AWS Transfer for SFTP role you created in module 4 (**i.e. myAWSTransferLogRole**)
+10. Repeat steps 5 -9 for the second AWS Transfer for SFTP role you created in module 4 (**i.e. myAWSTransferLogRole**) then move on to the following step

+11. Click on**Policies** from the left hand menu

+12. On the right hand window, in the search bar, enter the name of the name of the IAM Policy you created in module 4 for the AWS Transfer SFTP user role (i.e. **target-s3bucket-rw-policy**)

+13. Select the box next to the name of your policy from the search list, and click on **Policy actions** & **Delete**
+149. Cick on **Delete**

 <br/><br/>